Qvareli Municipality: Historical landmarks and sightseeing

 In the municipality, firstly, the village of Gremi should be mentioned, located at an altitude of 480 meters above sea level.
 It is assumed that the population in the territory of Gremi should have appeared in the Late Bronze Age.
 Gremi was one of Kakheti's trade-economic and cultural centres during the feudal era.
 In 1466, Gremi became the capital of the Kingdom of Kakheti.
 An important architectural monument such as the Archangel Church of Gremi has been preserved in the territory of Gremi.
 It was built in 1565 by King Levan of Kakheti.

 Among the many historical monuments, the ruins of the Church of the Virgin in the village of Shilda, known to the local population as "All Saints" of Bartskhana, are worth mentioning.
 The old Church of the Virgin of Gavazi (VI century) also exists.
-The Cathedral of the Resurrection (1574-1605) is located in Eniseli, and Nasoflari Shikhiani is nearby.
-On the municipality's territory is the historical city of Nekresi (founded by King Farnajom in the 2nd-1st centuries BC).
+The Cathedral of the Resurrection (1574–1605) is located in Eniseli, and a former village of Shikhiani is nearby.
+On the municipality's territory is the historical city of Nekresi (founded by King Farnajom in the 2nd–1st centuries BC).